If you are a farmer and have:

 Coniferous plantations such as Sitka spruce and lodgepole pine are planted for fibre production and support reduced levels of biodiversity as in any intensive crop.
 The same principles apply as in intensive croplands, forestry plantations value to nature can be improved by incorporating space for nature in the crop, adapting management methods such as continuous cover forestry to minimise impacts of forestry operations etc. Sitka spruce and lodgepole pine, the main conifer trees used in plantations, are non-native; Irish species apart from some generalist woodland species are not adapted to making use of them.

 Therefore, if you wish to grow trees with higher nature value go for a native broadleaf woodland.
 Native forests are a valuable way to add biodiversity to your farm while also storing carbon from the atmosphere.
 Native, broadleaved woodlands generally have a much lighter, brighter canopy which lets light reach the plants on the forest floor.
 As they lose their leaves each year, they provide more light and leaf compost which earthworms will take down into the soil for other plants to benefit from.
 This in turn fosters a richer source of biodiversity.
 Native broadleaf forests have layers of life, ranging from insects and microbes in the soils, the herbs, plants, and small animals on the forest floor, to shrubs, climbing plants and the great pillars of mature trees.
 A deciduous forest is a thriving city of life and biodiversity when it is managed correctly.
 More information here on different grants to help establish woodland on your farm.

-- The new government forestry programme has a much broader range of options to support native woodlands and a new continuous cover forestry scheme.
+- The government forestry programme has a broad range of options to support native woodlands and a new continuous cover forestry scheme.
 See the Woodland Improvement Scheme here.
 For general information on woodland grants go here.

 - A few Environment Innovation Partnerships (EIPs) started in 2019, some of which wish to work with farmers in supporting the nature on their land.
 See whether you are in the remit of any of these EIPs in the list on our resources page.